monkyz/oh-my-JS-games/README.md

-Gran-Casino-JS
+Gran Casino Royale
 ==============

-A casino game programmed only with javascript
+A cross browser/mobile casino game.
+Works on Android, Ipad, Iphone and PC.

-Here at Gran Casino JS you can find all the best games.
+Here at Gran Casino Royale, you can find all the best games.
 Blackjack, roulette, dice game and many others!
 Welcome, enjoy your stay!

-Game 1: Traditional Blackjack
+Game 1: Blackjack

 Game 2: Dice Game